astramieri/oci-generative-ai/docs/prompting.md

 # Prompting

-To exert some control over the LLM, we can affect the probability over vocabulary in two ways:
-- prompting
-- training

-## Prompting

 The simplest way to affect the distribution over the vocabulary is to change the **prompt**.
 The prompt is the text provided to an LLM as input, sometimes containing instructions and or examples.

 Very large decoder-only models are initially trained in a procedure called *pre-training*.
 During pre-training, a model is fed a tremendous amount of text that is typically quite varied.